Philipponnat & Clos des Goisses

 The Cuvées

-Today one should normally be drinking the 1979.
-The vintages 2009, 2010, 2012 and 2013, however, form the greatest series this legendary site has ever produced.
-The 2008 is rather lean and mineral and does not fully meet expectations for this powerful, concentrated Champagne that can sometimes reach 13 % alcohol.
+However, the sequence 2009, 2010, 2012, and 2013 represents the finest series this great vineyard has produced in recent decades.
+The 2008 is comparatively lean and mineral and does not fully meet expectations for this normally powerful, concentrated champagne that can sometimes reach 13% alcohol.

-Les Cintres: Micro-terroir cuvée from old vines in the heart of Clos des Goisses, showing pronounced minerality and structure.
+A micro-terroir cuvée from old vines in the heart of Clos des Goisses, displaying pronounced minerality and structure.
+It is a pure Blanc de Noirs made from Pinot Noir.

 Production of Juste Rosé

-In recent vintages the rosé style is achieved through a short maceration (approximately 18 % of the Pinot Noir is fermented on skins).
-In earlier years the color came from adding red wine from the same vineyard.
-The blend is usually around 68 % Pinot Noir and 32 % Chardonnay.
-It is fully barrel-aged without malolactic fermentation and with low dosage (approx. 4.5 g/l).
-It spends over eight years on lees.
-Production is limited to only a few thousand bottles per vintage.
+In recent vintages the rosé character comes from a short maceration of roughly 18% of the Pinot Noir component.
+In the past, color was added by blending in red wine from the same vineyard.
+The final blend is usually around 68% Pinot Noir and 32% Chardonnay.
+It is fully barrel-fermented, undergoes no malolactic fermentation, receives a low dosage (≈4.5 g/l), and ages over eight years on the lees.
+Production is limited to just a few thousand bottles per vintage.